telerik/blazor-docs/components/treeview/checkboxes/single.md

 # Check a Single Node in TreeView

-The TreeView lets the user check a single node at a time.
+The TreeView lets the user check a single node at a time based on the value of its `CheckBoxMode` parameter.

 This article is separated in the following sections: